SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Mayer Friends
 ### Team Third
-The decision is crewmate, but<br>.
+The decision is crewmate, but.<br>
 The Team Third(jackal camp) rolls. <br>
 Let's help the jackals. <br>
-It also has a fanatic setting<br>.
+It also has a fanatic setting.<br>
 <br>
 As with Mayer, you can increase the number of your votes. <br>
 Note: The vote count setting will also include the normal vote count; setting it to 1 vote will